eraffaelli/oneshotrpg/content/blog/creating-the-characters/brainstorming-the-starting-cast.md

 Character who uses a giant chainsaw as a weapon.
 This would be a strong class fantasy.
 The character would need a lot of further development as the prompt mentions nothing about personality.

 ### Riot Police Officer
 In the largest incident to date involving a scummed, the monster persuaded a group of people to riot.
 It was a very ugly scene with casualties on both sides and many injuries.
-This officer questioned what the motivations the mob had and eventually discovered the scummed behind it.
+This officer questioned the mob's motivations and eventually discovered the scummed behind it.

 ### Electricity Controller / Zapper
 Uses machines and implants to control the flow of electricity, shocking the enemy.
 This concept is on the more “science fantasy” side of sci-fi.